 My professional pet photography business was starting to dwindle and last year I decided to show my photographs at the Sydney Dog Lovers Show.
 Do you want to see a funny video of a pets and children photography shoot?

 I asked for people to pose with their dogs for a free pet photography studio session.
 This was to help me produce new Honeydew Photography displays in my Sydney photography studio for my upcoming exhibit at the Sydney Dog Lovers Show.

-The photography session started in my Sydney photography studio with the children refusing to wear the clothes I suggested, and the dog wanting to play with the chickens outside.
+The photography session started in my Sydney photography studio with the children refusing to wear the clothes I suggested, and the dog rather playing with the chickens outside.
 The dog was more interested in looking out the window at the chickens then posing with the kids.

 Mind you, the kids didn’t really want anything to do with the dog either.
 Every time the dog came near them they ran away!